Introduction to ETL Process

 Disadvantages of ETL Process

-- Increasing Data- There is a limit of data being extracted from various sources by the ETL tool and pushed to data warehouses.
+- Increasing Data: There is a limit to data being extracted from various sources by the ETL tool and pushed to data warehouses.
 Thus with the increase of data, working with the ETL tool and data warehouses become cumbersome.

 This is a guide to an ETL Process.
-Here we discuss the introduction, How does it work?, ETL Tools and its Disadvantages.
-You can also go through our other suggested articles to learn more–
+Here we discuss the introduction, how does it work?, ETL tools and disadvantages respectively.
+You can also go through our other suggested articles to learn more –